haskell-servant/haskell-servant.github.io/posts/2015-07-22-pulling-mock-servers-out-of-thin-air.md

 api :: Proxy API
 api = Proxy

--- 5/ we magically "derive" the mock server.
+-- 5/ we magically derive the mock server.
 -- the run function comes from the warp webserver,
 -- http://hackage.haskell.org/package/warp
 -- 'mock' is the method of the `HasMock` class we've